hillasch/SPICE-model/README.md

 - `l2_comp_src`
 - prompt and source/comparison URLs

-At the end, it prints average metrics across all selected indices.
+At the end, it prints average metrics across all selected indices(if puts more than 1 picture).

 The script also opens 5 preview images:
 - source image